Typewriter Pull-up

 Variations:

-• Ring Typewriter Pull-Up: This variation challenges you further by performing the Typewriter Pull-Up on gymnastic rings.
+• Ring Typewriter Pull-up: Performing the typewriter pull-up using gymnastic rings.
 The unstable nature of the rings increases the difficulty, requiring greater core engagement and stabilization throughout the movement.

-• Repetition: Repeat the lateral movement for the desired number of repetition before going down and repeat the whole movement as desired.
+• Repetition: Repeat the lateral movement for the desired number of repetitions before going down, and repeat the whole movement for your desired number of repetitions.

 Breathing Technique: